-- The device SHALL provide a Marlin BB Full Implementation Profile as defined in [79]. - The device SHALL support the BNS Extended Topologies for subscription nodes as defined in Section 5.1.2 of [79]. - The device SHALL signal the supported Marlin BB profile and the supported topology as defined in Section 6 of [79].
+• The device provides a Marlin BB Full Implementation Profile as defined in [79].

+- The device supports the BNS Extended Topologies for subscription nodes as defined in Section 5.1.2 of [79]. - The device signals the supported Marlin BB profile and the supported topology as defined in Section 6 of [79].